Basic Usage of Process Management

 Example: "Assigned to: John Jones and 4 more"

-Like John Jones in the example above, the screen displays the user name of an assignee who has the smallest user ID among all the assignees.
+The screen displays the user name of the assignee with the smallest user ID among all the assignees ("John Jones" in the example above).
 The Display Order setting does not affect which user's user name is displayed.

 Clicking "and X more" displays the list of assignees in ascending order of their user IDs.